Mr-the-beginner/NewFox/README.md

 ##

 > [!CAUTION]
-> On Firefox 152.0.0 search about:config in your searchbar and make "browser.nova.enabled" false
+> On Firefox 152.0.0 in the search bar type about:config and make this "browser.nova.enabled" false

 >[!TIP]
 > - Check out the ![main features](showcase.md)